-Abstract: Cloud technologies provide users with efficient and secure tools for data management, computing, storage and other services.
+Cloud technologies provide users with efficient and secure tools for data management, computing, storage and other services.
 The article analyzes the projects for the introduction of cloud technologies in education and identifies the main advantages and risks in creating a cloud infrastructure for the university.
 Such startups contribute to the formation of a new paradigm of education.
 It involves the virtualization of education, the introduction of mobile and blended learning, ie the combination of cloud computing with modern learning concepts.
 In this paper, we compare some aspects of deployment and supportin our experience in improving the academic cloud for the training of a bachelor's degree in computer science.
 This is through the integration of the Proxmox VE platform into existing computing power by deploying the Proxmox VE system.
 In the study, we reveal some technical and methodological aspects of the organization of the educational process using this corporate cloud platform.
 The scheme of the organization of physical components of cloud infrastructure (nodes, virtual networks, routers, domain controller, VPN-server, backup system of students' virtual machines) is given.
 All characteristics of this environment and possibilities of their application are studied.

-1 INTRODUCTION
+INTRODUCTION

 Today, many universities are creating their own cloudbased learning environments (CBLE).
-Although there is currently no single concept for CBLE, scientists understand it as similar concepts (Glazunova and Shyshkina, 2018), (Bykov et al., 2020), (Korotun et al., 2019), (Spirin et al., 2022).
-In general, it can be understood as an IT system consisting of cloud services and providing learning mobility, group collaboration of teachers and students to achieve educational goals (Lytvynova, 2017).
+Although there is currently no single concept for CBLE, scientists understand it as similar concepts (Glazunova and Shyshkina, 2018; Korotun et al., 2020; Bykov et al., 2020; Vakaliuk, 2021; Spirin et al., 2022).
+In general, it can be understood as an IT system consisting of cloud services and providing learning mobility, group collaboration of teachers and students to achieve educational goals (Lytvynova, 2018).

-As the analysis of the literature shows, many university CBLE are usually deployed according to the hybrid model (Shyshkina, 2016), (Markova et al., 2018), (Vorozhbyt, 2019).
-One of the most important components in the structure of this environment is the private academic cloud (Glazunova, 2015).
-It is now deployed according to the most productive IaaS service model.
-A hybrid cloud is a cost-effective way to solve the problem of insufficient computing resources.
-The private academic cloud allows the university to meet the peak demand of students and faculty through a combination of local infrastructure and one or more public clouds (Wang et al., 2020a).
+As the analysis of the literature shows, many university CBLE are usually deployed according to the hybrid model (Shyshkina, 2016; Markova et al., 2019; Vorozhbyt, 2017; Vakaliuk et al., 2021).
+One of the most important components in the structure of this environment is the private academic cloud (Glazunova,